Photo: 人人生來平等 / Wikimedia Commons, CC BY-SA 4.0Pokemon Center Tokyo 2026: 4 Stores + Cafe Complete Guide

 Can I visit all four Tokyo Pokemon Centers in one day?

-Yes — the four stores form a compact loop on the Tokyo Metro network.
-Total train time between all four stops is under 90 minutes, and each store visit averages 30 to 45 minutes.
-Start at Shibuya when it opens at 11:00, finish at Skytree before it closes at 21:00.
+The three open stores form a compact loop on the Tokyo Metro network — total train time under 90 minutes, each visit averaging 30 to 45 minutes.
+Start at Shibuya when it opens at 10:00 and finish at Skytree before it closes at 21:00.
+Note that Pokemon Center Mega Tokyo (Ikebukuro) is temporarily closed as of May 2026, so a current one-day run covers Shibuya, Tokyo DX, and Skytree; confirm Mega Tokyo's reopening on the official site.
 A Tokyo Subway 24-hour pass covers every transfer.

 Do Pokemon Center stores accept foreign credit cards?